Report Insider Trading and Earn an SEC Whistleblower Award

 Purpose of Insider Trading Laws

 Insider-trading laws are designed to protect market integrity and prevent individuals from profiting unlawfully.
-Prosecuting insider-trading violations is a top enforcement priority of the SEC.
+Prosecuting insider-trading violations is a top enforcement priority of the SEC and the agency will bring cases against individuals trading on inside information even when their profits are not relatively insignificant to other areas of enforcement.

 According to the SEC’s Insider Trading webpage, the agency has brought insider-trading cases against: